 There is an Intermatic mechanical timer which turns on the electric to the water heater from 5 PM to 7 PM, the idea being that if the tank is below about 105 degrees F at 5 PM, the electric will boost the temp for evening showers.
 If the tank temp is above 105, the built-in thermostat will prevent the electric heaters from turning on.

-A sample graph above — you can see that the lower tank, somewhat counter-intuitively, stays warmer after the day’s solar heating, and the first shower (~21:00) causes a drop in the lower tank, because that’s where the cold water supply enters the tank.
-Of course, the hot output is drawn off the top of the tank.
+A sample graph above — you can see that the lower tank, somewhat counter-intuitively, stays warmer than the upper tank, after the day’s solar heating, and the first shower (~21:00) causes a drop in the lower tank, because that’s where the cold water supply enters the tank.
+The apparent temperature inversion could be in some part due to laminar flow of buoyant warm water inside the tank, Of course, the hot output is drawn off the top of the tank.
 The second shower, at about 01:30, is considerably more voluminous (not to mention names), and causes a precipitous drop in lower tank sensor temperature of 18 degrees F, while the top sensor only declines about a degree or two.
 The above shows two partly-sunny days in a row, without any really aggressive solar heating.